TurakhiaLab/TWILIGHT/README.md

 ./twilight -t ../dataset/RNASim.nwk -i ../dataset/RNASim_sub.fa -o RNASim_sub.aln --prune --write-prune
 ```
 ### <a name="snakemake"></a> Snakemake Workflow
 For more information about TWILIGHT's options and instructions, see [wiki](https://turakhia.ucsd.edu/TWILIGHT/) or *Help* for more details.
+To set up the environment and install external tools, see [here](#install-iter).
 Enter `workflow` directory and type `snakemake` to view the help messages.

 ```bash